Non-asymptotic analysis of Langevin-type Monte Carlo algorithms: Sampling complexities of Langevin-type algorithms

 The main idea is to let $r'=r$, where $r$ is the radius of the implicit mollification and $r'$ is the radius of the support of the random noises which we control.
 Hence, the stochastic gradient $G$ with $r'=r$ is an unbiased estimator of the mollified gradient $\nabla \Bar{U}_{r}(x)$.
-We call the algorithm with this $G$ the spherically smoothed stochastic gradient Langevin Monte Carlo (SS-SG-LMC) algorithm.
-We can control the sampling error of SS-SG-LMC to be close to zero by taking a sufficiently small $r$.
-Note that SS-SG-LMC is also useful to reduce computational complexity if $N\gg N_{B}$.
+We call the algorithm with this $G$ the spherically smoothed Langevin Monte Carlo (SS-LMC) algorithm.
+We can control the sampling error of SS-LMC to be close to zero by taking a sufficiently small $r$.